 2. the floor control server procedures in subclause 6.3;

-3. the participating MCPTT function floor control procedures in subclause 6.4; and
+3. the IWF performing the participating floor control procedures in subclause 6.4; and

-4. the non-controlling MCPTT function of an MCPTT group in subclause 6.5.
+4. the IWF performing the non-controlling role of an MCPTT group in subclause 6.5.

-If media plane security is required, the MCPTT clientmedia endpoint, the controlling MCPTT function, the participating MCPTT function and the non-controlling MCPTT function shall perform the additional procedures in clause 13.
+If media plane security is required, the media endpoint, the IWF performing the controlling role, the IWF performing the participating role and the IWF performing the non-controlling role shall perform the additional procedures in clause 13.

+NOTE: It is possible that in a group re-group operation, the IWF may be performing both the controlling role for the re-grouped groups and the non-controlling role for one or more constituent groups.
+The actual implementation and internal communication among aspects of the IWF is out of scope.
+For purposes of clarity, the procedures in this clause are based on conceptual participating, controlling and non-controlling roles within the IWF that could be visualized as communicating with messages for purposes of maintaining clarity and alignment with the model of 3GPP TS 24.380 [25].

 6.2 Floor participant procedures